luonganhtu19/dataStructures_Alorithms/README.md

    _ Average case.

 3. What is the big O notation?
+   Big-O notation is  gives the tight upper bound of the give function.
 4. Asymptotic analysis
 _ Total time of a loop?
 _ Total time of nested loop?